lchen23/brandloyalty/README.md

 ## Conclusions

-In this project I've discovered 3 important traits of loyal customers (as shown in the figure below):
+In this project, I've discovered 3 important traits of loyal customers (as shown in the figure below):
 * Across 2 brands, customers having high volume on period tend to be loyal
 * Flex users are price sensitive (like to use coupons when making a purchase)
 * Softcup user are physically active (like to exercise many times a week)